MVP

 Bad code serves as fertile ground for the proliferation of bugs and errors within a software system.

 The inherent complexity and fragility of poorly written codebases render them particularly susceptible to unexpected behaviors and system malfunctions.
-As
+As developers attempt to navigate the maze of convoluted logic and tangled dependencies, the likelihood of inadvertently introducing new bugs escalates.

 Each bug uncovered necessitates additional time and resources for debugging, testing, and rectification, further elongating development cycles and exacerbating project costs.